 VPN Installation for Windows Computers

 This page contains instructions to help users install and launch the virtual private network (VPN) on Windows computers.
 NOTE: Only authorized faculty and staff are granted access to the VPN.
-To request authorization or for more help, please call the Pepperdine Help Desk at (310) 506-HELP (4357).
+To request authorization or for more help, please call the IT Service Desk at (310) 506-HELP (4357).

 Step One: Windows VPN Client Installation